rvesse/stardog-docs/src/docs/dotnet.html.md

 [Triple Store Integration]: https://bitbucket.org/dotnetrdf/dotnetrdf/wiki/UserGuide/Triple%20Store%20Integration

-When using this API transactions are primarily handled for you with the connection operating in auto-commit mode by default, any write operations automatically using a new transaction and committing it or rolling it back as appropriate.
+When using this API transactions are primarily handled for you with the connection operating in auto-commit mode by default, any write operations will automatical use a new transaction and commit or roll it back as appropriate.

 Transactions may be manually managed using the `Begin()`, `Commit()` and `Rollback()` methods, read operations will only use transactions when they run in the context of